 Buying costs are one-time.
 But owning property in Spain comes with recurring annual obligations:

-• Community fees (comunidad): If you're in a block of flats, you'll pay monthly community charges for maintenance of shared areas, lifts, cleaning, and building insurance.
-In La Linea, this ranges from €30-80/month depending on the building.
+- Community fees (comunidad): If you are in a block of flats, you will pay monthly community charges for maintenance, lifts, cleaning, and building insurance.
+In La Linea, this typically ranges from €30-80/month depending on the building

 What Happens With Taxes When You Sell?